tiagob/create-full-stack/packages/docusaurus/docs/available_scripts.md

 If included, run from `packages/web/`.

 Common commands are shown below.
-Additional commands are documented at https://create-react-app.dev/docs/available-scripts
+Additional commands are documented on the [Create React App docs](https://create-react-app.dev/docs/available-scripts).

 ### `yarn start`